 Serving suggestions

-In addition to traditional sour cream (use yogurt instead if you like) another popular topping for potato pancakes is sugar.
+In addition to traditional sour cream (use yogurt instead if you like) another popular topping for potato pancakes is sugar (also delicious with savoury sauerkraut pancakes).
 If sugar doesn’t necessarily strike you as the most suitable flavour pairing for potato, well, you’ll just have to make these pancakes and see for yourself.
 They taste incredible with a little bit of crunchy sweetness!

-These crispy potato pancakes are also often served with a simple mushroom sauce (such as the one I made for Polish potato dumplings).
+These crispy potato pancakes are also often served with a simple mushroom sauce.

 Polish potato pancakes are really versatile and can actually be served with any stew-type dish, vegetarian or meaty, such as goulash for example.
 They also make a great substitute for hash browns!